chinchalinchin/scrilla/README.md

 There are several other arguments you may use to configure your optimization program.
 The full list of arguments is shown below,

 ```
-scrilla optimize-portfolio [TICKERS] --sh \
+scrilla optimize-portfolio [TICKERS] -sh \
-                                     --start <YYYY-MM-DD> \
+                                     -start <YYYY-MM-DD> \
-                                     --end <YYYY-MM-DD> \
+                                     -end <YYYY-MM-DD> \
-                                     --save <absolute path to json file> \
+                                     -save <absolute path to json file> \
                                      --target <float> --invest <float>
 ```

-`--target` will optimize the portfolio with the additional constraint that its rate of return must equal `target`.
+`-target` will optimize the portfolio with the additional constraint that its rate of return must equal `target`.
 Note the target return must be between the minimum rate of return and maximum rate of return in a basket of equities.
 For example, if ALLY had a rate of return of 10%, BX 15%, SONY 20%, the frontier of possible rates of returns resides in the range [10%, 20%].
 It is impossible to combine the equities in such a way to get a rate of return less than 10% or one greater than 20%.
 Note, this assumes shorting is not possible.
 A future release will relax this assumption and allow portfolio weights to be negative.

-`--invest` represents the total amount of money invested in a portfolio.
+`-invest` represents the total amount of money invested in a portfolio.

 For example, the following command,

 ```
-scrilla optimize-portfolio ALLY BX SONY --sh \
+scrilla optimize-portfolio ALLY BX SONY -sh \
-                                        --save <path-to-json-file> \
+                                        -save <path-to-json-file> \
-                                        --target 0.25 \
+                                        -target 0.25 \
-                                        --invest 10000 \
+                                        -invest 10000 \
-                                        --start 2020-01-03 \
+                                        -start 2020-01-03 \
-                                        --end 2021-05-15
+                                        -end 2021-05-15
 ```

 Will optimize a portfolio consisting of <i>ALLY</i>, <i>BX</i> and <i>SONY</i> using historical data between the dates of January 1st, 2020 and May 15th, 2021.
 The portfolio will be constrained to return a rate of 25%.
 A total $10,000 will be invested into this portfolio (to the nearest whole share).
 The output of this command will look like this,